 Some time in July I went back to the Secret Spot to visit the dogbane patch.
 I couldn’t believe how completely different it looked; how full its new growth was.
 I couldn’t see the stalks from the year before anymore for the new growth that was flourishing.
 As I made my way through it, not even able to see the path, I felt like it was hugging me.
 I was reminded of the importance of community, especially when contending with colonial forces that try to silence you and frustrate you until you reach a breaking point.
 When you speak the truth, no matter how kind you are, they have a way of framing you as a problem…and you start believing it.
 But reading about the Daughters of Aataentsic made me feel normal again.
 Like those older stalks standing tall from last season, among the new green shoots coming up.
 We grow full and strong when our Ancestors are right beside us.

 My new friend Dogbane taught me about the healing process.
-Transformation and healing requires being seen and surrounded by our community and creating something for it.
+Transformation and healing require being seen and surrounded by our community and creating something for it.

-The art works featured in this article are the property of Catherine Tàmmaro and are used with permission.
+The art works featured in this article which depict partial elements of the Fire Over Water Exhibition are the property of Catherine Tàmmaro and are used with permission.

 Kathryn Labelle, Daughters of Aataentsic.
 (McGill-Queens University Press, 2021), 6.